Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Background

 \subsection{Quantization}

 Numerical representation describes how numbers are stored in memory (illustrated by fig. \ref{fig:numrep}) and how arithmetic operations on those numbers are conducted.
 Commonly available on consumer hardware are floating-point and integer representations while fixed-point or block-floating-point representations are used in high-performance ASICs or FPGAs.
-The numerical precision used by a given numerical representation refers to the amounts of bits allocated for the representation of a single number, e.g. a real number stored in float32 refers to float-point representation in 32-bit precision.
+The numerical precision used by a given numerical representation refers to the amounts of bits allocated for the representation of a single number, e.g. a real number stored in float32 refers to floating-point representation in 32-bit precision.
 With these definitions of numerical representation and precision in mind, most generally speaking, quantization is the concept of running a computation or parts of a computation at reduced numerical precision or a different numerical representation with the intent of reducing computational costs and memory consumption.
-Quantized execution of a computation however can lead to the introduction of an error either through the quantized representations $\epsilon_{mach}$ being too large (underflow) to accurately depict resulting real values or the representable range being too small to store the result (overflow). \\\\ The value $v$ of a floating point number is given by $v=\frac{s}{b^{p-1}} \times b^{e}$ where $s$ is the significand (mantissa), $p$ is the precision (number of digits in $s$), $b$ is the base and $e$ is the exponent \cite{wilkinson1994roundingfl}.
-Hence quantizing using floating-point representation can be achieved by reducing the number of bits available for mantissa and exponent, e.g. switching from a float32 to a float16 representation, and is offered out of the box by common machine learning frameworks for post-training quantization and quantized training \cite{pytorch2019, tensorflow2015-whitepaper}. \\\\ Integer representation is available for post-training quantization and QAT (int8, int16 due to availability on consumer hardware) in common machine learning frameworks \cite{pytorch2019, tensorflow2015-whitepaper}.
-Quantized training however is not supported by these frameworks due to integer functions not being differentiable. \\\\ Block-floating-point represents each number as a pair of $WL$ (word length) bit signed integer $x$ and a scale factor $s$ s.t. the value $v$ is represented as $v = x \times b^{-s}$ with base $b=2$ or $b=10$.
-The scaling factor $s$ is shared across multiple variables (blocks), hence the name block-floating point, and is typically determined s.t. the modulus of the larges element is $\in [\frac{1}{b}, 1]$ \cite{wilkinson1994roundingbfp}.
-Block-Floating-Point arithmetic is used in cases where variables cannot be expressed with sufficient accuracy on native fixed-point hardware. \\\\ Fixed-point numbers have a fixed number of decimal digits assigned and hence every computation must be framed s.t. the results lies withing the given boundaries of the representation \cite{wilkinson1994roundingfp}.
-By definition of \cite{hopkins2020stochastic}, a signed fixed-point numbers of world length $WL=i+s+1$ can be represented by a 3-tuple $\left \langle s,i,p \right \rangle$ where $s$ denotes whether the number is signed, $i$ denotes the number of integer bits and $p$ denotes the number of fractional bits.
+Quantized execution of a computation however can lead to the introduction of an error either through the quantized representations the machine epsilon $\epsilon_{mach}$ being too large (underflow) to accurately depict resulting real values or the representable range being too small to store the result (overflow).